 Whether it’s a small acquisition, a merger of equals, or a massive transaction–every integration adds value.
-Navigating brand and communications decisions during this time can be challenging, but with the right strategies in place marketers can ensure efficiency, boost brand equity, and get ahead of the competition.
+Navigating financial services branding and communications decisions during this time can be challenging, but with the right strategies in place marketers can ensure efficiency, boost brand equity, and get ahead of the competition.

 1. Build a go-to-market structure with the customer in mind

 The strongest brand architectures are built from the outside in.
 From the top-down, look at your brands from the customer or client’s point of view and determine how to best meet their expectations and preferences.
 As we’ve seen in the industry, there’s no one-way to do it, but a number of approaches post-M&A. If multiple brands offer overlapping products/services or one brand is clearly dominant, it could be folding one in and keeping the other, unifying under one brand.
 If each brand offers unique value and strong equity you may keep both alive.
 Or if acquiring multiple brands or making a large change to offerings, you could consider launching something entirely new.
 Building a solid brand architecture makes all the difference.
 For example, check out our work with tech infrastructure company Crown Castle who we’ve helped numerous times to consolidate acquisitions under their master brand.